ibm-cloud-docs/openwhisk/prep.md

    `<` and `>` are bash input output redirects and are part of the command.
    {: note}

-   2. Specify the generated zip file (`main-bin.zip`) that contains the executable as the file for the `action create` command.
-The runtime `kind` must be specified when you use a zip file; for example, `--kind=go:1.15`.
+   2. Specify the generated compressed file (`main-bin.zip`) that contains the executable as the file for the `action create` command.
+The runtime `kind` must be specified when you use a compressed file; for example, `--kind=go:1.15`.

 4. Create the action.
 Note that the runtime must be specified as `--kind=go:1.15`.